AdamBear/ai-that-works/2025-08-05-advanced-context-engineering-for-coding-agents/README.md

 # 🦄 ai that works: Advanced Context Engineering for Coding Agents

-> A deep dive into managing research, specs, and planning to get the most out of coding agents and coding CLIs
+> By popular demand, AI That Works #17 will dive deep on a new kind of context engineering: managing research, specs, and planning to get the most of coding agents and coding CLIs.
+You've heard people bragging about spending thousands/mo on Claude Code, maxing out Amp limits, and much more.
+Now Dex and Vaibhav are gonna share some tips and tricks for pushing AI coding tools to their absolute limits, while still shipping well-tested, bug-free code.
+This isn't vibe-coding, this is something completely different.

 [Video](https://www.youtube.com/watch?v=42AzKZRNhsk) (1h27m)